peri-source/peri/docs/optimization.rst

 contrast, if the residuals are nearly perfect white Gaussian noise, then you're done.

-The ``OrthoManipulator`` has a lot of additional functionality, including a view of the Fourier transform of the residuals and the ability to add, remove, or optimize individual particles interactively.
+The :class:`~peri.viz.interaction.OrthoManipulator` has a lot of additional functionality, including a view of the Fourier transform of the residuals and the ability to add, remove, or optimize individual particles interactively.
 Try it!

 Checking optimization by running more optimization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^